sourcefrog/conserve/CONTRIBUTING.md

 ## Testing

-Code can be tested in up to four different ways:
+Code can be tested in any of five different places:

+* Public API tests, in `tests/api`.
+All core features should be exercised here, although some edge cases that can't be reached through the public API could be left for unit tests.

+* Black-box tests that run the Conserve CLI as a binary, in `tests/cli`.
+All the main uses of the CLI should be exercised here.

+* Time-consuming tests, using proptest, in `tests/expensive`.
+These are `#[ignore]` at the test level, and only run by `cargo test -- --include-ignored`, which is done on CI.

+* Doctests, especially for functions in the public API that are amenable to small examples.
+These are somewhat slow to build so are used only in cases where an example is especially helpful in describing the API.

 * Individual functions, as unit tests within the implementation module.
 Prefer this for things that are important to test, but not exposed or not easily testable through the public API.

-* Doctests, especially for functions in the public API that are amenable to small examples.

-* Public API tests, in `tests/blackbox.rs`.
-All core features should be exercise here, although some edge cases that can't be reached through the public API could be left for unit tests.

-* Black-box tests that run the Conserve CLI as a binary, in `tests/blackbox.md`.
-All the main uses of the CLI should be exercised here.
+Most things should be tested through the public API and not inside the implementation.

 If it's hard to work out how to test your change please feel free to put up a draft PR with no tests and just ask.